Back to School Sale: $100 OFF Sitewide Shop now

 1. Ice Cubes

 Ice cubes can be your best bet when you want to stop bleeding quickly.
-This is because the low-temperature cubes act on the vessel that has been cut leading to the bleed.
-Using ice cubes reduces the diameter of the bleeding vessel and thus stops bleeding.
+The low-temperature cubes act on the vessel that has been cut, leading to the bleed.
+Using ice cubes reduces the diameter of the bleeding vessel, thus stopping the bleeding.

 2. Coffee/Tea

-You must have heard of how effective coffee and tea are for undereye puffiness because of their blood vessel-constricting properties.
+Because of their blood vessel-constricting properties, you must have heard of how effective coffee and tea are for undereye puffiness.
 The same property can be used to control bleeding from a fresh shaving cut.

 So, if you have a leftover tea bag in your fridge, grab it and apply it to the cut.
 If you do not have one, simply take a little amount of ground coffee from your drawer and press it on the cut.